-I didn’t start getting interested in personal finance until I was about twenty.
+I didn’t start getting interested in personal finance until I was about 20.
 Luckily, I still had just those three credit cards at that time.
-The combined balances totaled around $2,500 so paying them off didn’t take too long.
+The combined balances totaled around $2,500, so paying them off didn’t take too long.

 The Cons of Having a Credit Card in College

 The biggest con to having a credit card in college is that you have access to credit!

 Credit card companies charge outrageous interest rates.
 The $500 you charge on a credit card could turn into thousands if you’re only paying the minimum payment.
 And once you get yourself into credit card debt, it can be hard to get out of it.

 Not to mention, having high debt to credit ratios can wreak havoc on your credit score.

 If you’re thinking of getting a credit card for the sole purpose of buying useless items like I did, don’t do it!
 You’ll only get yourself into trouble.

 The Pros of Having a Credit Card in College

 If you’re responsible and are planning on opening up a credit card for the sole purpose of building your credit score, then go for it.